nettrom/SDoC-Baseline-Metrics-Redux/T187827/README.md

 ![](figures/daily_serp_offset.png)

-## Dwell time on articles after users clickthrough
+## Dwell time on pages after users clickthrough

 I also reviewed the users dwell time (the time the user has spent on a page) after users clickthrough past the search results page.
 Overall users on Commons spend a shorter time on pages after clickthrough compared to English Wikipedia.
 Visitors are more likely to leave the page within 10 seconds on Commons.

 However, this may not be indicative of how well the search engine is serving users and more indicative of they type of content found on the sites.
-Commons pages can usually be viewed in a quicker timespan than English Wikipedia articles.
+Commons pages can usually be viewed in a quicker timespan than English Wikipedia pages.
 ![](figures/survival_visitedPages_all.png)

 ![](figures/dwell_time_bycheckin.png)